-Food photography is a growing area of interest among photographers and as a result more and more information is popping up on how to go about doing it correctly.
+Food photography is a growing area of interest among photographers, and as a result more and more information is popping up on how to go about doing it correctly.
 In the two part series below, David Loftus shares a few tips on lighting for food photography, including a couple low cost alternatives to expensive light modifiers.
-The videos are brought to us in part by renowned chef Jamie Oliver, who Loftus has done work for since Oliver first got his start in television.
-Take a look:
+The videos are brought to us in part by renowned chef Jamie Oliver, who Loftus has done work for since Oliver first got his start in television:

 In part one of the series (above), Loftus discusses using window light as a main light source and talks about different ways to reflect it.